Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Methods

 We can thus learn parametrized functions that correlate locally relevant information across a variety of phase offsets.
 These cyclical convolutions can be implemented by using regular convolutions combined with circular padding.
 Circular padding implies padding the edges under the assumption that the data repeats cyclically.
 This padding can thus be implemented efficiently in all deep learning frameworks.
 Overall, this drastically simplifies the implementation of convolutions that are $C_n$-equivariant.

 Finally, it is necessary to cast the results back to $\mathbb{R}^2$.
 Common aggregators over $C_n$, such as the mean and max operators, are sufficient to map from the product space $\mathbb{R}^2 \rtimes C_n$ to the desired latent space in $\mathbb{R}^2$.
 These are then translated to bit LLRs that can be used in a similar way as other neural receivers.
 Using such an aggregation method results in an output invariant with respect to $C_n$.
 To conclude, we now have all the components necessary to construct a $\mathbb{T}$-equivariant deep neural receiver.
+Note that this receiver does not depend on the choice of constellation.
+Any arbitrary constellation can be modeled with a $\mathbb{T}$-equivariant deep neural receiver.
 The components are visually depicted in Figure~\ref{fig:equivariant-model-flow}.